Iphykay/ImageStitiching/README.md

 # ImageStitiching
 Combines multiple overlapping images into one seamless panoramic image.

-This project uses the bundle adhjustment to refine the extrinisic and intrinisic parameters of the camera.
+This project uses the bundle adjustment to refine the extrinisic and intrinisic parameters of the camera.

 The bundle adjustment was done from scrtatch to understand the process.